OFFIS-mosaik/mosaik/docs/tutorials/odysseus.rst

 processing in Odysseus will block the other system as well.
 If this is a problem in your use case, you should look in the section :ref:`zero_mq`.

-First we have to install the following `features
+First we have to install the mosaik `feature
 <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/How+to+install+new+features>`_
-in odysseus:

-* wrapper / mosaik
-* server / key value processsing
+from the incubcation site in odysseus, which can be found in the Odysseus Wrapper Plugins.

-After installing the features we create a new Odysseus project and in the project a new Odysseus script file (more information on Odysseus projects and script files can be found in this `tutorial <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/Simple+Query+Processing>`_).
+After installing the feature we create a new Odysseus project and in the project a new Odysseus script file (more information on Odysseus projects and script files can be found in this `tutorial <http://wiki.odysseus.informatik.uni-oldenburg.de/display/ODYSSEUS/Simple+Query+Processing>`_).
 To use mosaik as source we can